AlexisMolinaMR/MedImageGAN/README.md

 ### Metrics

-Since we don't have any medical expert to assess the quality of the generated images, we have implemented several metrics to measure traits of our output pictures.
+Since lack from any medical expertise for assessing the quality of the generated images, we have implemented several metrics to measure traits of our output pictures.

 #### Peak Signal-to-Noise Ratio (PSNR)